 \section{Conclusion and Future Works}

-In this article, we propose an end-to-end learning method based on DRL for the CLRPs, i.e., the CLRP and the OCLRP, respectively.
-Specifically, we reformulate the CLRPs as an MDP tailored to various decisions, a general modeling framework that can be adapted to other DRL-based methods.
-To better handle the intricate relationships between various decisions, we employ the encoder-decoder architecture, where a heterogeneous querying attention mechanism is proposed in the decoder.
-We also refine the instance augmentation technique and extend it to a more general one.
-Our method is evaluated on synthetic and benchmark datasets, verifying that our method outperforms either traditional or DRL-based baselines.
-Meanwhile, the experimental results demonstrate that our method achieves better generalization performance on larger scales than other baselines.
-Exploring DRL to solve the CLRPs is an early attempt that provides solid and promising results.
-In future work, we plan to investigate the following aspects: 1) applying to solve more complex variants of routing problems \cite{liu2020two,wang2018hybrid,dorling2016vehicle}; 2) enhancing the cross-size and cross-distribution generalization performance of the model; and 3) considering uncertain factors in real-world applications.
+In this paper, we propose an end-to-end DRL approach for solving the CLRP.
+Specifically, we reformulate the CLRP as an MDP that explicitly accommodates heterogeneous decision stages, yielding a general modeling framework that can be readily extended to other DRL-based methods.
+Based on the MDP transition rules, we introduce the dynamic masking mechanism to ensure solution feasibility throughout the construction process.
+To effectively capture the intricate interdependency between location and routing decisions, we adopt an encoder–decoder architecture and propose a state-conditioned heterogeneous querying attention mechanism in the decoder.
+Extensive experiments on both synthetic and benchmark datasets demonstrate that the proposed method consistently outperforms traditional heuristics and existing DRL-based baselines.
+Moreover, the results verify that our approach exhibits superior cross-scale and cross-distribution generalization capabilities.
+While applying DRL to CLRP remains relatively underexplored, our work provides empirical evidence of its effectiveness and highlights the promise of learning-based approaches for challenging COPs.
+For future work, we plan to investigate several directions: 1) extending the proposed framework to more complex routing problem variants \cite{liu2020two,wang2018hybrid,dorling2016vehicle}; 2) further enhancing cross-scale and cross-distribution generalization performance; and 3) incorporating uncertainty modeling to better address real-world application scenarios.